-This is the initial public offering of common stock of IN8bio, Inc. We are selling 4,000,000 shares of our common stock in this offering.
-The initial public offering price is \$10.00 per share.
+This is the initial public offering of common stock of IN8bio, Inc. We are selling shares of our common stock in this offering.
+We anticipate that the initial public offering price will be between \$ and \$ per share.
 Our common stock has been approved for listing on The Nasdaq Global Market under the symbol "INAB."